tomit4/express_todo/README.md

 <h2 style="text-align:center">TO DO LIST APPLICATION</h2>

----
-<center><image src="./do_thing_01.jpg"></center>
+<center><image src="./do_list.jpg"></center>

 <font size = "3">

-#### A First Attempt at a To Do List Application...I need help...
+#### A First Attempt at a To Do List Application
-If you are reading this, then you have stumbled upon my first attempt at making a To Do List Application using NodeJS, Express, and basic HTML/CSS.
-This application also reads/writes data to a MariaDB Database (albeit imperfectly at the time of this writing).
-In order to experience the unintended behavior of this application, you'll need to install a few dependencies as well as create a user, database, and table per the specifications of the files herein.

-If you wish simply to see the code I have referenced in my search for help, please see the index.js, listworks.js, and mylist.js files to inspect specifically the fetch api code where I believe I have an error related to asynchronicity.

-As it stands now, the code only saves some of the list items submitted to the MariaDB database, and while I believe it has to do with asynchronicity, as a new coder, I am unsure as to how to resolve the matter.
-Here are some pics of the strange behavior I am getting now:

-The first image shows the items to be submitted:
-<center><image src="./maria_error01.jpg"></center>
-The second image shows the items that were submitted to MariaDB:
-<center><image src="./maria_error02.jpg"></center>

-Any help or insight one can give, please contact me via the post that led you here.

-Below are more basic README instructions for the application itself (incomplete).
+This basic To Do List Application is a First attempt at creating an Express/MariaDB API.
+As it stands now the project is incomplete (including this README).
+Right now this repository is simply used as a placeholder until the project is finished.

 #### Install NodeJS:
 You'll first need NodeJS and it's package manager, NPM: